thu-ml/RIFLEx/README.md

 > Note that the current version of diffusers only supports single-GPU inference.
 If there are multiple GPUs in the environment, please specify one by exporting CUDA_VISIBLE_DEVICES.

-The prompts in the project page are available in `assets/prompt_free.txt` and `assets/prompt_finetune.txt`.
+The prompts on the project page are available in `assets/prompt_free.txt` and `assets/prompt_finetune.txt`.

 Please note that Diffusers use `DiffusersBitsAndBytesConfig` to save memory, which may impact performance and may not reproduce the demos on the project page.